janasheirah/Library-Management-System-Application/README.md

 -	As a user, I want to be able to view the list of books in my cart.
 -	As a user, I want to be able to return a book.
 -	As a user, I want to be able to search for books by genre.
--   As a user, I want to be able to save my books in my cart.
+-   As a user, I want to be able to save my books in my checkout cart.
--   As a user, when I select quit from application menu, I want to be reminded to save my book lists cart to file, and have the option to do so or not.
 -   As a user, I want to be able to be given the option to load my book cart from file.